 Moz’s founder, Rand Fishkin, lists the following things necessary when creating SEO-friendly content.

 - Crawlability means allowing Google to crawl on your website.

 - Using the right keywords that answer the searcher’s query.

 - Keyword optimization.

-- User interface and user experience (UI/UX) of the website, including site speed.
+- The website’s user interface and user experience (UI/UX), including site speed.

 - Sharable content that allows users to share content across platforms.